Clayton Hall: History

-Current Use
+Current use

-The left-hand section of the Hall was converted into a hands-on Living History Museum by five members of the Friends of Clayton Park volunteer group, in 2009.
-They eventually created six rooms, dressed in late Victorian style, to depict the latest historical period in which the Hall was privately owned.
-There is also a Textiles Room devoted to vintage garments and sewing techniques, with several antique hand- and treadle-operated sewing machines.
-A Memories Room houses a large collection of local and British history materials.
+The left-hand section of the hall was converted into a hands-on living history museum by five members of the Friends of Clayton Park volunteer group, in 2009.
+They eventually created six rooms, dressed in late Victorian style, to depict the latest historical period in which the hall was privately owned.
+There is also a textiles room devoted to vintage garments and sewing techniques, with several antique hand- and treadle-operated sewing machines.
+A memories room houses a large collection of local and British history materials.

 The museum is currently open to the public, with free admission, on the first and third Saturday of months February though November.
-This includes free History talks about the Hall and her owners at 12noon and 2pm.
+This includes free history talks about the hall and its owners at 12noon and 2pm.

 School and group visits can be arranged, and family events take place several times a year.
 There is usually a small charge on these occasions, to cover costs, although some activities are free of charge.

-The profits from the group's activities are used to help to preserve the Hall for the future, and to enhance the visitor offer.
-The work of the Friends group is supported by Manchester City Council (MCC), who still own the Hall and grounds, and have granted a License for Use to the group and continue to be responsible for the fabric of the building, with some financial input from the Charitable Trust and its generous donors.
+The profits from the group's activities are used to help to preserve the hall for the future, and to enhance the visitor offer.
+The work of the Friends group is supported by Manchester City Council, who still own the hall and grounds, and have granted a Licence for Use to the group and continue to be responsible for the fabric of the building, with some financial input from the Charitable Trust and its donors.